-In the previous section, I concluded that a FQ and its associate cannot form a continuous NP from which the associate has moved.
+In the previous section, I concluded that a FQ and its associate cannot form a continuous constituent from which the associate has moved.
 At the same time, I presented evidence that there is a movement dependency between the quantifier and its associate.
-In this section, following a recent proposal by Ott (2015) for German split-topics, I will propose that a FQ and its associate are merged in the same syntactic position as a set of autonomous NPs, and that the associate moves out of this set.
+In this section, following a recent proposal by Ott (2015) for split topics in German, I will propose that a FQ and its associate are merged in the same syntactic position as a set of autonomous NPs, and that the associate moves out of this set.